The Link Between Psoriasis and Insomniaby Martin Reed Patient Advocate

-Prevalence rates of depression/insomnia or antidepressant use were compared one year before beginning biologics therapy and after two years of biologics therapy.
+Prevalence rates of depression/insomnia or antidepressant use were compared one year before beginning biologic therapy and after two years of biologics therapy.

-The study also found that uninterrupted biologics therapy was more effective at treating symptoms of depression and insomnia compared to interrupted biologics therapy.
+The study also found that uninterrupted biologic therapy was more effective at treating symptoms of depression and insomnia compared to interrupted biologics therapy.

 In comparison, those who only took disease-modifying antirheumatic drugs (DMARDs) saw a decrease in depression/insomnia rates of only between 10 and 11 percent.

-Biologics therapy might ease depression and insomnia symptoms because of the TNF-alpha inhibitors in biologics therapy.
+Biologics therapy might ease depression and insomnia symptoms because of the TNF-alpha inhibition found in certain biologic.
 TNF-alpha is a cytokine involved in the body's inflammatory response.
 Inflammation is linked to a number of conditions such as insomnia, pain, and depression.

-Although biologics therapy holds a lot of promise for psoriasis sufferers, it's worth emphasizing that there is not yet a cure for psoriasis.
+Although biologic therapy holds a lot of promise for psoriasis sufferers, it's worth emphasizing that there is not yet a cure for psoriasis.